Fault Tolerance by Construction: Faults on ZX Diagrams

 \subsection{Faults}

-For quantum circuits, we consider Pauli faults in space-time.
-We define fault locations as the qubits in between the gates and faults as Paulis acting on the fault locations.
-Similarly, for ZX diagrams we define:
+For quantum circuits, we consider Pauli faults in spacetime.
+We define spacetime locations as the qubits in between the gates and faults as Paulis acting on the spacetime locations.
+Similarly, for ZX diagrams, we define: